 The following actions are viewed as violations of the Academic Honesty Policy.
 Beyond these specific violations, any action expressly forbidden in a course syllabus will be treated as a violation of this policy.
 The syllabus for a course will detail specific actions encouraged, permitted, and forbidden in that course.
 Discussions between faculty members and students on this topic are healthy and encouraged.

 If a faculty member believes that academic dishonesty has occurred, he/she will first document the actions or behaviors constituting the violation (see item 3 of Reporting and Communicating).
 The faculty member will discuss the incident with the student as soon as possible after the incident has been discovered.
-The faculty member will inform the student of any penalty (see item 2 of Reporting and Communicating) that will be assessed at this time.
+The faculty member will inform the student of any penalty (see item 2 of Reporting and Communicating) (Initial Notice of AHP Violation) that will be assessed at this time.
 In the absence of an appeal by the student, the faculty member will report the incident to the Provost.

 If a student wishes to appeal (see First Appeal below), the student will have seven business days after being informed of a sanction to provide a written explanation to the faculty member supporting the student's case as to why a penalty should not be assessed.
 In addition, the student will contact the Department Chair/Program Director/Associate Dean* and request that he/she mediate the conflict.
 If the sanction is not removed, the incident will be reported (along with any comments of the Department Chair/Program Director/Associate Dean*) by the faculty member to the Provost's office.
 The student can appeal (see Final Appeal below).
 The student may request guidance in the appeals process from the Department Chair/Program Director/Associate Dean*.

 First Appeal: When a student accused of academic dishonesty wishes to contest an action by a faculty member, the student, within a seven business day period after learning the faculty member sanctions, may send a written explanation to the faculty member describing why sanctions should not be imposed.
-In addition, the student will contact the Department Chair/Program Director/Associate Dean* who oversees the program in which the academic dishonesty has been reported.
-The Department Chair/Program Director/Associate Dean* shall work with both the faculty member and the student to attempt to facilitate a resolution.
+(Timeline for Appeal Process) In addition, the student may contact the Department Chair/Program Director/Associate Dean* who oversees the program in which the academic dishonesty has been reported.
+The Department Chair/Program Director/Associate Dean* may work with both the faculty member and the student to attempt to facilitate a resolution.
 The mediation process will be carried out in a timely manner, normally seven business days.
 If a sanction remains in place at the end of the mediation process, the faculty member will formally inform the student by e-mail (or registered mail).
 A report of the incident will be sent to the Provost.
 The Department Chair/Program Director/Associate Dean* may add his/her comments to the report.
 In addition, the Department Chair/Program Director/Associate Dean* will notify the student of the appeal process and provide the student a copy of this Policy or explicitly refer the student to it. (* If the accusing faculty member is the Department Chair/Program Director/Associate Dean, then the Dean of the College will act as mediator.)

 Final Appeal: Upon receipt of a report of an academic honesty violation, the Provost will review the case and decide whether or not to impose University sanctions (see items 2, 4, and 6 of Responsibilities of the Provost).
 The Provost will contact the student as described in item 3 of Responsibilities of the Provost.
 If a student wishes to appeal the decision of a faculty member or appeal a University sanction imposed by the Provost, the student will have seven business days (after receiving notice from the Provost by certified mail) to write a letter to the Provost requesting a hearing before the Academic Appeals Board.
 In addition, the Provost will notify the student of the appeal process (see item 5, Responsibilities of the Provost).
 Within seven business days of the receipt of the request for appeal, the Provost will convene the Academic Appeals Board to hear from all concerned parties in an appropriate setting.